MOTHERLANDS: The Ties that Strangle

 In exasperation at the home situation, Charlie stayed away longer than before.
 ‘Sorry to do this to you, Sis.’
 He hugged her to him and kissed her cheek.
-‘I’ve signed up as a deckhand.
+‘I’ve signed up down on the port.
 You know I’ve always wanted to work on the boats, like Grandfather Ashworth.’
 Their grandfather had been a leader in the port, a respected river pilot on the Mersey.
 ‘And…try not to answer back so much.
 Just stay out of her way while I’m gone.’

 Day after day, whether on her knees in the coal dust, sweeping out the grate, or looking at her red-raw hands and split fingernails, Ethel comforted herself with thoughts of Charlie’s next visit.
 She imagined his lively step, his tall, golden presence bounding through the doorway, with arms outstretched to give her a hug and twirl her in the air.
 She marveled at the way he brushed off Annie’s demands.

 As she counted down the days between visits, Ethel bore the brunt of Annie’s scalding temper, and she shielded the younger children from her.
 It was harder to shield them from Annie's cutting comments, the way she side-lined them in favour of her own two children.

 'What happened to my new dress?'
 Madge wailed one day, as she came in for supper.
 She held the dress up in front of her.

 'How did it get this dirty?'
 Dot looked at the stain, then across at Sally.

 Her brother Bertie, seated next to her, sniggered.
 Freddie jumped up, ran around the table and swung a punch at Bertie, who let out a howl, clutching his belly.
 In an instant, the door flew open, launching Annie into the room, Ethel hot on her heels.